iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.7/report.md

 > It seems to work as designed 😷🤸<br> :date: __2020-08-06 10:18:45__

 > Excellent News and updates sent to you and the information contained herein is helpful and informative 👍<br> :date: __2020-08-03 02:50:31__

-> It's states 'unable to load lastest updates.
-Pushing 'try again doesnt work'.
-I've reinstalled it and same problem.
-Thanks for creating an app even if it's a mobile wrapper at short notice.
-I've got WhatsApp information working so that still helpful.<br> :date: __2020-07-30 08:42:47__